Advertisement

 How to eat polyunsaturated fat

 Fish are an outstanding source of polyunsaturated fats, say Gillinov and Nissen.
 Why?
-Coldwater fish, like salmon, sardines, halibut and tuna, are rich in two omega-3 fatty acids: eicosapentaenioc acid (EPA) and docosahexaenoic acid (DHA).
-EPA and DHA may help lower nasty triglycerides, raise HDL cholesterol, prevent blood clots, tame inflammation and make your blood vessels function better.
+Coldwater fish, like salmon, sardines, halibut, and tuna, are rich in two omega-3 fatty acids: eicosapentaenioc acid (EPA) and docosahexaenoic acid (DHA).
+EPA and DHA may help lower triglycerides, raise HDL cholesterol, prevent blood clots, tame inflammation, and help your blood vessels function better.

 6 / 9

 So, how much is too much?
 National guidelines recommend limiting saturated fat consumption to no more than 10 percent of your daily calories.
-The American Heart Association recommends consuming even less, between 5 and 6 percent of daily calories.
-That's 13 grams or 120 calories for someone eating a 2,000 calorie diet.
+The American Heart Association recommends consuming even less, up to 6 percent of daily calories.
+That's 13 grams, or 120 calories, for someone eating a 2,000-calorie diet.

 "Most Americans eat nearly twice this amount," Gillinov and Nissen say.